ayumi-aiko/Kaguya/README.md

 * Practice low-level C programming more
 * Learn about file descriptors, standard I/O, and system calls
 * Recreate the behavior of GNU tools from scratch
+* Small reminder, some utilities don't have some feature because i'm either lazy to implement or just can't implement it because i lack the skill.

 ---